Axis ship-watching activities in the Gibraltar area: Operation Bodden

 During July and August, two new bolometer sites commenced operations near Algeciras and Ceuta.
-These sites detected Operation Pedestal, a convoy bound for Malta, during the second week of August 1942.
+These sites detected Operation Pedestal, a Malta convoy, during the second week in August 1942.
 Axis air, sea and submarine attacks led to many merchant ship losses.
 Following this engagement, the British Chiefs of Staff Committee again considered countermeasures against the bolometer sites; the Governor of Gibraltar and the Special Operations Executive proposed to attack the facilities and the head of the Royal Navy advocated jamming them.
 During a meeting held on 25 August, the Chiefs of Staff decided to make another diplomatic protest, which was formally lodged with the Spanish Government in October.

-This protest did not lead to the closure of the stations and it is likely that they played a role in the Axis operations against Operation Torch, Allied landings in North Africa in November 1942.
+This protest did not lead to the closure of the stations and it is likely that they played a role in the Axis operations against Operation Torch, the Allied landings in North Africa in November 1942.
 The sites were not the only source of intelligence used to direct air attacks on Allied convoys, the Luftwaffe (German Air Force) conducted a daily reconnaissance flight over Gibraltar from September.
-The bolometer sites were dismantled during late 1942 and on 29 December that year, after the Spanish Government directed Canaris to cease intelligence activities in Spain, to avoid giving the Allies a pretext to invade the country.
+The bolometer sites were dismantled during late 1942 and on 29 December, after the Spanish Government directed Canaris to cease intelligence activities in Spain, to avoid giving the Allies a pretext to invade the country.
 German observation posts continued to be maintained in the Gibraltar area, though the German agents were gradually replaced with citizens of other countries and the sites declined in effectiveness.
 An attempt to reactivate the bolometer sites was made in mid-1943 but abandoned by July.

 Later in 1943, the Spanish Government, still under pressure from the Allied governments, ordered the closure of the remaining ship-watching stations and there is no evidence that any stations operated after January 1944.
 In 1981, Sir Harry Hinsley judged in the official history volume British Intelligence in the Second World War (volume II) that the ship-watching operation had been "the most important" form of assistance Spain provided to the Axis during the war.
 In 1943, Jones found that a German Elektra Sonne station was being set up near Lugo in north-west Spain as part of a navigation system for aircraft and U-boats.
-Jones used photographs of the station to work out how it worked and supplied Coastal Command with instructions to use it under the code-name Consol, since it was of more use to the British than the Germans and simpler than Gee.
+Jones used photographs of the station to infer how it worked and supplied Coastal Command with instructions to use it, under the code-name Consol, since it was of more use to the British than the Germans and simpler than Gee.